chadmando/til/python/use-kdf-to-hash-passwords.md

 Hash passwords using a special type of function called a _Key_ _Derivation_ _Function_ (KDF).

 > KDFs use more compute resources, memory, or both.
-> These features make brute force password cracking expense.
+> These features make brute force password cracking expensive.

 ## Key Derivation Functions